Before we get to the books, can you begin by saying what existentialism is?

 That’s right.
 It is a very specific meaning of “existence” that the existentialists use, which refers to human existence.
 The way the table sits in front of me is not the same way that I sit in front of the table, because I have the freedom to choose how to sit in front of the table, to choose what to make of my being here in front of the table.
 I’m not just given as I am, I have to choose how to exist at every moment.
 So there’s an immense freedom at the heart of existentialism, and at the heart of what a human being is as well.
 But the freedom is only half of the equation, because I’m also always in a situation.
 I’m not floating about in space as an abstract, God-like consciousness that can choose to be whatever I want to be.
 I am in a body, affected by the objects and the other people around me and my position in history and in geography.
 I’m a person of a certain age and of a certain environment and I have to deal with what’s given to me.

-Let’s begin with your first book, David Cooper’s Existentialism: A Reconstruction.
+Let’s begin with the first of the books you’ve chosen, David Cooper’s Existentialism: A Reconstruction.

 This is a fabulous, clear introduction to existentialist thought.
 It’s also very philosophically rigorous.
 It tends to steer away from the literary side of existentialism, and it avoids some of the authors that proceed more through essays or novels like Camus.
 But it makes up for that by really putting existentialism within the philosophical tradition and looking at it as a system of philosophical thought.
 Cooper’s starting point is the human condition: we’re situated in the world but we’re alienated from it, we don’t feel that we quite belong, that we quite fit.
 That feeling is what drives existentialists.
 He works from that through other key ideas about self and others, about angst and anxiety — the anxiety we feel from being free — about absurdity, about freedom and he finishes up with ethics.
 So it’s a fantastic tour through the existentialist landscape.